SwiftyLab/setup-swift/README.md

 ## Keeping the action up-to-date

 You have two options for keeping this action up-to-date: either use the `latest` tag to always have the latest changes or define a specific version (like `v1.0.0`).

+**Note: This action uses [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) to keep [swift.org](https://github.com/apple/swift-org-website) submodule data up-to-date.
+Due to the frequency of snapshots published, the changes aren't merged immediately rather kept as a separate PR.
+If you need action to be updated, comment `@swiftylab-ci anything..` on the PR to merge and update this action.**

 ### Latest version tag (Recommended)